|Workshops & Events

 My first exposure to mosaics, around age 10, was thanks to a family friend who had refinished an old coffee table by mosaicking the top with tiny ceramic tiles.
 I thought it was the most beautiful thing I had ever seen!
-She gave me the leftover tiles, two pairs of clippers, and the remaining can of horribly smelly floor tile glue.
-My parents had unsuccessfully been trying to interest me in some form of athletics or art or something and when it became evident I had found something that captured my entire attention, they were willing to support me to the point of researching appropriate methods, adhesives, grouts, etc. As this was a time before the internet, the research involved books, lots of books.
+She gave me the leftover tiles, two pairs of clippers, and the remaining can of horrifically fumed floor-tile glue.
+My parents had unsuccessfully been trying to interest me in some form of athletics or art or something (okay, anything!) and when it became evident I had found something that captured my entire attention, they were willing to support me to the point of researching appropriate methods, substrates, adhesives, grouts, etc. As this was in a time before the internet, the research involved books, lots of books.
 It also involved wall and floor tile from the local hardware store.....

 Trish Collins , Mosaicist.
 Sooke (near Victoria), B.C., Canada

 Grateful to live and work on the traditional territories of the Coast Salish and Nuu-Chah-Nulth peoples, specifically T’Sou-ke Nation, Scia’new Nation and Pacheedaht Nation.

 Update: So very tickled to be included in this wonderful book, "Creations Contemporary Decorative Mosaic" created and compiled by Jacqueline Iskander.
 This book presents Decorative Mosaic from around the world - 53 artists from 20 countries share 124 unique mosaic works.
 There are 166 pages of wonderful pictures and artist's commentary - including three Canadian artists, Heather J. Smith, Margo Anton and me!
 Available on Amazon.com.